 –1964, Smallville, Kansas.
 USA.

 World’s Finest Comics #300.
-Thanks to the machinations of evil aliens, 1983 Batman is sent through time to Smallville in 1964.
+Thanks to the machinations of evil aliens, 1983 Batman is sent through time, winding up in Smallville in 1964.
 The elder Batman saves the lives of Jonathan and Martha Kent (Clark’s parents), who are caught in the middle of an armed robbery.
 Batman then zaps back to 1983.
 Superboy arrives one second later, happy to see his parents are safe.
+Superboy is surprised to hear about the strange costumed man that briefly appeared before his parents.
 Note that this item is written as occurring specifically in December 1967, but that is obviously an impossibility.
 It has to happen before Ma and Pa Kents’ deaths—in 1964, right before Clark moves to Metropolis to attend college.

 _______________________________